iliyan-trifonov/jenkins-ci-php/README.md

 sudo docker run -d --name jenkins -p 127.0.0.1:8080 -v /home/myname/jenkins:/var/lib/jenkins iliyan/jenkins-ci-php:1.2.1
 ```

-When I see in `Manage Jenkins` that there is a new update of the server, I run a new build for all of this project's versions/tags.
+When I see in `Manage Jenkins` that there is a new update of the server, I run a new build for this project's master branch and latest tag on [https://hub.docker.com](https://hub.docker.com) so you can redownload the docker image and have the latest Jenkins and its plugins.
+You can also update/install new plugins and they stay in your /var/lib/jenkins even after the container is replaced.

-This way even if you pull the same tag you will have a newer version of jenkins automatically.
+This way even if you pull the same tag you will have a newer version of Jenkins automatically.
 I suggest you to pull my Jenkins image at least once a month and you can also submit an issue for me to update to the latest version.

+There are updates from time to time of the php-template which you may not see until you create a new project copying from it.
+So you're safe from breaking updates and you can always check the latest configuration by creating a new project from the template.

 Data Volumes
 ---